fsharp/fslang-design/RFCs/FS-1053-span.md

 # Summary
 [summary]: #summary

+The main aim of the RFC is to allow effective consumption of APIs using `Span`, `Memory` and ref-returns.

 Span is actually built from several features and a library:
 * `voidptr` type
 * `NativePtr.ofVoidPtr` and `NativePtr.toVoidPtr` functions